Boosting quantum annealing performance through direct polynomial unconstrained binary optimization: PUBO problems and their resource requirements

 \Cref{eq:cont_pubo} can be reduced to a QUBO problem by introducing an additional slack variable $y = x_2 x_3$.
 An appropriate penalty term $\propto (3y + x_2 x_3 - 2x_2y - 2x_3 y) $ needs to be added to the optimization problem in order to enforce consistency.
 While in this specific case the QUBO formulation requires only a single extra qubit compared to the equivalent PUBO formulation, the resource savings can get significant for larger and more complex problems (see below).
-Furthermore, the optimal introduction of slack variables (i.e., the assignment which requires the least amount of additional bits) is itself known to be an \complexityclass{NP}-hard problem \cite{Boros2002}.
+Furthermore, the optimal introduction of slack variables (i.e., the assignment which requires the least amount of additional bits) is itself known to be an \complexityclass{NP}-hard problem~\cite{Boros2002}.
 Finally, the constraint that enforces consistency of the ancillary variables needs to be sufficiently strong such that other terms cannot overpower it.
-Since the maximal energy scales available in a given quantum machine are limited, this means in practice reducing the strength of the other terms, and thus incurring proportionally longer sweep times or deteriorating the adiabaticity of the sweep.
+Since the maximal energy scales available in a given quantum machine are limited, this means in practice reducing the relative strength of the other terms, and thus incurring proportionally longer sweep times or deteriorating the adiabaticity of the sweep.
+Finding the minimum penalty strength that enforces all constraints is in general \complexityclass{NP}-hard, but efficient approximate schemes with significant performance gains over default choices have been proposed~\cite{Alessandroni2023}.